NanoBillion/gallant/README.md

 ## TODO

-* Describe how to contribute
+* Describe how to contribute.
+* Build a FreeBSD Port `x11-fonts/gallant` with `gallant.pcf.gz` for X11.